 Small Batch Strawberry Jam Without Pectin

 New to making jam?
-This quick and easy homemade Small Batch Strawberry Jam without pectin is the perfect recipe for beginners and only makes one 6-ounce jar.
+This 3 ingredient homemade Small Batch Strawberry Jam without pectin is the perfect recipe for beginners because it only makes one 6-ounce jar.

 Ingredients